WebOrigami/docs/src/eg/intro.md

 In this path syntax, all path keys after the first slash are implicitly quoted.
 Otherwise, both ways of passing arguments behave the same.

-Regardless of which syntax you use, `eg` lets you write and use a JavaScript function like `greet` from the shell without needing to write code parse command line arguments. `eg` does that for you.
+`eg` lets you call a JavaScript function like `greet` from the shell without needing to write JavaScript code to parse command line arguments.

 ## Aside: Loading functions as ES modules

-The above definition of `greet.js` is an ES (EcmaScript) module that exports a function using standard JavaScript `export` syntax.
-By default, Node imports .js files as CommonJS modules.
-To allow `eg` to dynamically import JavaScript files as ES modules, you will need to include a `package.json` file in the folder with your .js file or in any parent folder.
-That `package.json` should include the entry `"type": "module"`:

-The `samples` folder you're working in already includes a minimalist `package.json` file with such an entry:
+The `samples` folder you're working in includes a file called `package.json` that instructs Node to load `.js` files as ES (EcmaScript) modules:

 ```console
 $ eg package.json